HewJhong/Pebble-Take-Home-Project/RAILWAY_DEPLOYMENT.md

 ### 2. Configure Environment Variables

+**CRITICAL: You MUST set these in Railway's dashboard, not in a .env file**

-In your Railway project dashboard, add the following environment variables:
+Go to your Railway project → Variables tab and add:

 #### Required Variables:

 ```
 NODE_ENV=production
-PORT=5000
 MONGO_URI=your_mongodb_connection_string
 JWT_SECRET=your_secure_random_secret_key
 ```